mdolab/pygeo/doc/update_pygeo.rst

 IGES
 ----
 The geometry input into pyGeo can also come from an IGES file.
-The IGES input file generated here is done in the ``./geo/generate_wing.py`` script using the same proceedure used in the MACH-Aero tutorial and the lifting surface defined above.
+The IGES input file used for this tutorial is generated using the ``./geo/generate_wing.py`` script with the same proceedure used in the MACH-Aero tutorial and the lifting surface defined above.
 The file can then be loaded into pyGeo using the following calls.

 .. literalinclude:: ../examples/deform_geometry/runScript.py